letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 ![alt text](./image/ROC_curve_eegnet.png)

+_Figure 5: ROC Curve for EEGNet Model_

 - **Excellent Performance**
   - **Class 0 (drowsy) and Class 1 (focused)**: The ROC curve reaches the top-left corner, with an area under the curve (AUC) = 1.00, indicating perfect performance in classifying these two classes.
   - **Class 2 (unfocused)**: The ROC curve is very close to the top-left corner with an AUC = 0.99, which is also excellent but slightly less than the other two classes.

-- **Balance Across Classes**
-  - The performance across all classes is nearly identical, demonstrating that the model does not show bias toward any particular class, which is a positive sign.
+- **Balance Across Classes**: The performance across all classes is nearly identical, demonstrating that the model does not show bias toward any particular class, which is a positive sign.

-- **Comparison to Random Guessing**
-  - The dashed line represents random guessing (AUC = 0.5), while all classes significantly outperform this baseline, showcasing the model's strong classification ability.
+- **Comparison to Random Guessing**: The dashed line represents random guessing (AUC = 0.5), while all classes significantly outperform this baseline, showcasing the model's strong classification ability.

-- **Practical Implications**
-  - With such high AUC values, the model almost always predicts the classes correctly, with very few false positives or false negatives.
+- **Practical Implications**: With such high AUC values, the model almost always predicts the classes correctly, with very few false positives or false negatives.

 # Conclusion